 Social media is a big part of everyday life for young people throughout the world, and the audiences for platforms such as Facebook, Instagram, Snapchat and Twitter seem to be getting younger.
 Research by the NSPCC found that nearly 25% of all 8-11-year-olds in the UK has a social media profile.
 This jumps to 75% for children aged 12-15 years old.
 The NSPCC also found that:

-25% of children has experienced something upsetting while using a social networking platform
+25% of children have experienced something upsetting while using a social networking platform

 1 in 8 children and teens have been bullied online